pradyumna17/pradyumna17/README.md

 Software Engineer passionate about Machine Learning, Computer Science and Mathematics.

-You can reach me at - [LinkedIn](https://www.linkedin.com/in/pradyumna-akolkar)
+You can reach out to me at - [LinkedIn](https://www.linkedin.com/in/pradyumna-akolkar)

 ### Languages and Tools :